Learn to recognize Salicylates and Blue Dye. We must avoid these while on the Guaifenesin Protocol for Fibromyalgia!

 Salicylates are only something folks need to concern themselves with if they are on the Guaifenesin Protocol.
 Salicylates block the affect of the Guaifenesin and you may as well not take it if you aren’t changing all your beauty products, etc to Salicylate free ones.

-You DO need to check all your beauty products, dental products and everything that touches your skin: These are the things to check: inactive and active ingredients in all meds, protein powders, eye drops, pain creams, flavors, Toothpaste, dental floss(mint), mouthwash, shampoo, conditioner, hair spray, any sprays that touch your skin, hair gels, mousse, etc, body wash, hand soap, bubble bath, dish soap for washing by hands (unless you use gloves), DO, antiperspirant, lotion, sunscreen, face wash, face creams, makeup, makeup remover, Razors (aloe strip), shaving cream, nail polish remover, aloe in toilet paper and tissue and anything else you can think of that goes on your skin!
+You DO need to check all your beauty products, dental products and everything that touches your skin: These are the things to check: inactive and active ingredients in all meds, protein powders, eye drops, pain creams, flavors, Toothpaste, dental floss(mint), mouthwash, shampoo, conditioner, hair spray, perfume, any sprays that touch your skin, hair gels, mousse, etc, body wash, hand soap, bubble bath, dish soap for washing by hands (unless you use gloves), DO, antiperspirant, lotion, sunscreen, face wash, face creams, makeup, makeup remover, Razors (aloe strip), shaving cream, nail polish remover, aloe in toilet paper and tissue and anything else you can think of that goes on your skin!
 You need all these products without Salicylates in them.
 They WILL block your Guaifenesin from working.